atxwang/atxwang.github.io/_posts/reflections on year 1/ea_essay.md

 **Veganism--- "ethical consumption"**
 -
-possible nuclear take ah, but i think one of the greatest failures of the modern left (especially the environmental left) is the complete ignorance on veganism.
+possible nuclear take ahead: i think one of the greatest failures of the modern left (especially the environmental left) is the complete ignorance and dismissal veganism.

-a lot of idiotic online politics discourse is dominated by conservatives accusing leftists of hypocrisy for simply living in a society: "if child labor bad, why use iPhone (product of child labor)? if
+a lot of idiotic online politics discourse is dominated by conservatives accusing leftists of hypocrisy for simply living in a society: "if child labor bad, why use iPhone (product of child labor)? if capitalism bad, why live in America (capitalist nation)?" the default leftist response to which is something like "there is no ethical consumption of

 **Longtermism, philosophy, and more opaque benefits** -